 By uniting experts and technology with the purpose of improving the lives of populations most affected by environmental threats, we have the potential to make lasting, scalable impact on populations in need.
 IBM’s technology and expertise, combined with the background and resources of Texas A&M AgriLife, has increased Liquid Prep’s potential to help people around the world.

 The IBM Sustainability Accelerator helps populations most vulnerable to environmental threats, and has also empowered smallholder farmers in Latin America in the fight for food security.
 In March, IBM announced a new opportunity to support even more organizations developing solutions like Liquid Prep.
-The company is currently accepting proposals for the 3rd cohort of the IBM Sustainability Accelerator, which will focus on water management solutions.
-Nonprofit and governmental organizations are encouraged to apply.
+The company issued an RFP to select the 3rd cohort of the IBM Sustainability Accelerator, which will focus on water management solutions.